Murder of Asunta Basterra: Research

 The first and last of these three sentences are purely fictitious, while the second one is an adaptation of what Rosario did say: "You didn´t have time to do that, did you?"
-The problem is that these sentences were then taken as an accepted truth and repeated ad infinitum in the newspapers and magazines and on the televisión (even on the National News on TVE-1, on 30 October 2013)."At the end of December, Alfonso Basterra's laptop and mobile phone appeared in his home in Santiago.
+The problem is that these sentences were then taken as an accepted truth and repeated ad infinitum in the newspapers and magazines and on the televisión (even on the National News on TVE-1, on 30 October 2013).These fabricated conversations were not used in the trial because all the recordings were declared inadmissible for violating the fundamental right to privacy of communications.
+According to the Provincial Court's decision, "they may not be used in any way in the proceedings."
+Interestingly, another part of the genuine recordings did indicate that Rosario and Alfonso had not met that afternoon to put the girl in the car.

+At the end of December, Alfonso Basterra's laptop and mobile phone appeared in his home in Santiago.
 Alfonso's lawyer wrote to the court that Basterra was going to stop renting and that in that flat "the computer of the accused and his telephone have always been there".
 The two objects that the police had been looking for appeared immediately, although the small apartment had already been thoroughly searched by the agents three months earlier, even though they were not looking for a computer but for evidence of the crime such as sedatives or medications.
+Alfonso Basterra's brother and sister testified at the trial that the computer had been there the whole time and that they were surprised it hadn't been taken away.

 In June 2014, it was leaked that Alfonso Basterra had visited many pornographic websites including a high proportion of "pornographic videos and images showing women with Asian features," which sparked numerous rumours about his sexual tendencies.
-It was never made public how many of the videos or images depicted Asian women.
-The officers' report on the contents of the laptop concluded that the defendant visited all kinds of erotic and sexual websites, not only concerning Asian women.
+It was never made public how many of the videos or images depicted Asian women, but the officers' report on the contents of the laptop concluded that the defendant visited all kinds of erotic and sexual websites, not only concerning Asian women.
+At the trial, the technicians were unable to prove that the hard drive had been replaced.

 The defendant's Facebook page was also commented on in various media.
-Among the 264 people added to his page, there were friends related to his work, spas and tourism, personal friends and workers in the Galician press or television, but also several foreign Asian girls.
-It was never specified how many.
+Among the 264 people added to his page, there were friends related to his work, spas and tourism, personal friends and workers in the Galician press or television, but also four foreign Asian girls.
 These girls shared photos of themselves in erotic poses on Facebook, but none of these photos appeared on the defendant's Facebook page.